Bootstrap FreeKB - OpenShift - Create an SOS report

 If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

-An sosreport is a file that is created that contains debugging information that can be provided to Red Hat support.
+The sosreport (Red Hat 7) and sos report (Red Hat 8) commands are used to create a file that contains debugging information that can be provided to Red Hat support.

 ~]# oc get nodes